Get Shape Effective Properties from Presentations in Java

 Get Effective Properties of a Camera

-Aspose.Slides for Java allows developers to get effective properties of the camera.
-For this purpose, the ICameraEffectiveData interface was added to Aspose.Slides.
+Aspose.Slides allows you to get effective properties of a camera.
 The ICameraEffectiveData interface represents an immutable object that contains effective camera properties.
-An instance of ICameraEffectiveData interface is used as part of the IThreeDFormatEffectiveData interface, which is an effective values pair for the ThreeDFormat class.
+An ICameraEffectiveData instance is exposed through IThreeDFormatEffectiveData, which provides effective values for IThreeDFormat.

-This sample code sample shows you how to get effective properties for the camera:
+The following code sample shows how to get effective properties for the camera.
+It assumes that the first shape on the first slide has 3D formatting.

 try {